Why Is Color Coding On Ammunition And Packaging Important

 Standardization Across Global Industries

 Color coding isn’t just a local or national practice—it’s a globally recognized standard.
 Organizations like the International Organization for Standardization (ISO) and the NATO Military Committee have established color-coding protocols to ensure interoperability among allied forces and multinational operations.
-Take this: the NATO color code system uses distinct hues to classify ammunition by function:
+As an example, the NATO color code system uses distinct hues to classify ammunition by function:

 • Black: Live ammunition